Skip to main content

 Review Run Manifest

-Before executing Bases2Fastq, make sure the run manifest in the input directory correctly defines demultiplexing.
+Before you execute Bases2Fastq, make sure that the run manifest in the input directory includes the correct settings.
 For more information, see the Run Manifest Documentation.

-If samples are not indexed in the run manifest, Bases2Fastq skips demulitplexing and assigns all polonies to one sample.
-If necessary, create and use a corrected run manifest.
+If the sequencing run manifest does not include index sequences, Bases2Fastq skips demultiplexing and assigns all polonies to one sample.
+If necessary, create a corrected run manifest.

 Execute the Software